omrezkeypie/FunInput/README.md

 	}
 }
 ```
-In this case when the spacebar is pressed the Interact action will fire over the Jump action as its priority is higher.
-The highest priority action is called.
+In this case, when the spacebar is pressed, the `Interact` action fires instead of `Jump` because it has a higher priority (2 vs 1).
+The system always triggers the action with the highest priority for a given input.

-If there is no Priority key the system defaults the actions priority value to 1 for that device.
+If the `Priority` key is omitted for an action on a device, it defaults to 1.

 ### **Toggle settings per device type**, enabling toggle behavior for actions depending on the device.
 ```lua